jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Pocket Universe**
 Franklin is one of the most powerful beings in the multiverse.
 So powerful he has been able to, from a young age, create a **Pocket Universe**.
 Here's what happens when he does that:

-* Move each Character other than Franklin to the side of the playing space. **They are now in a separate part of the game.**Air Superiority**
+* Move each Character other than Franklin to the side of the playing space. **They are now in a separate part of the game.**

 # Gambit
 ## Gambit (MC)